TheNotoriousPhilipDev/Data-structures-an-algorithms-project-/README.md

-As it's appears on the title, this branch'll contain everything related to EDYA II
+As it appears on the title, this branch'll contain everything related to EDYA II